Information For Poster Presenters

 In-Person Poster Presenters

-Presenters of in-person poster sessions must register for the in-person event in Seattle.
-ASHA's hotel reservation service will also open on August 1 at 10:00 a.m., Eastern time.
+Presenters of in-person poster sessions must register for the in-person event in Indianapolis.
+ASHA's hotel reservation service will also open on August 3 at 10:00 a.m., Eastern time.
 You are responsible for arranging your own travel and accommodations, even if you have special circumstances.

 You have two registration options:

-• Full in-person registration (includes access to the Virtual Extra), or
+• Full in-person registration (includes access to the Virtual Program), or

-• One-day in-person registration (does not include access to the Virtual Extra).
+• One-day in-person registration (does not include access to the Virtual Program).

 If you opt for one-day registration, you must choose the day on which your presentation is scheduled.
 If you have multiple presentations, this option only applies if they are scheduled on the same day, otherwise, you will need to register for the full three-day event.